pevent/pevent/README.md

   Hello!<br>
 </h1>
   I've been programming for about 8 years and I've made webapps and apps thoughout those years.
-  Recently I started being more curious about Machine Learning and I'm currently leaning more into Data Engineering.
-Although, creating desktop applications is still super fun!<br>
+  Recently I started being more curious about Machine Learning and Artificial Intelligence.
+Currently working with Salesforce!<br>

 # Skills